DevMountain/unit-testing-afternoon/README.md

 ### Summary

-In this step, you'll create the solutions to each method in `cart.js`.
+In this step, you'll create the solutions to each method and property in `cart.js`.
 You can use the Unit Tests to determine when you have the correct answer.
 There won't be any detailed instructions for this step.
 Use the Unit Tests as a reference for when you have the correct answer.
 Take a look at the solution code only as a last resort.

 ### Instructions

 * Open `cart.js`.
-* Compelete the code for each `method` to make all the Unit Tests pass.
+* Compelete the code for each `method` and `property` to make all the Unit Tests pass.

 ### Solution